adrianchwilkowski/Contacts/README.md

 # About Project

-This project was created a long time ago, and its purpose was to showcase my knowledge at the time.
+This project is a simple web application.
+It was created a long time ago, and its purpose was to showcase my knowledge at the time.

 # Running the Application